kashsuks/Sustaina/README.md

     - For example, if you change the Database URL in the `.env` file, it still uses the old one
     - **The fix**
         - Use `unset DATABASE_URL` in the terminal in the same directory and the root of the project

+- The Database is a free 30 day instance of Render DB running PostrgeSQL meaning, after 1 month, the DB will expire
+    - **The Fix**
+        - Get a new instance of your database from [Render](https://render.com/) and use its `External Database URL`